Home | Category: Oceans and Sea Life / Sea Life Around Australia

 The earliest direct known life on Earth are stromatolite fossils found in 3.48-billion-year-old geyserite unearthed in the Dresser Formation of the Pilbara Craton of Western Australia.
 Microfossils of various sorts of microorganisms have been found in 3.4-billion-year-old rocks, including 3.465-billion-year-old Apex chert rocks from the Pilbara craton region, and in 3.42-million-year-old hydrothermal vent precipitates from Barberton, South Africa.

-Stromatolites are stony structures built by colonies of microscopic algae-like bacteria.
+Stromatolites are layered rock formations created by colonies of microscopic algae-like bacteria.
 Under some conditions, as sediment forms in shallow water, bacteria grows over them and binds with particles in the sediment.
 Over time the sediments attach to the sticky surfaces of bacteria and minerals dissolved in the waters turn into solid layers that bond with and build upon other similar layers until they become mounds.
 These mounds formed the world's first reefs and were the Earth's first life forms.
 [Source: BBC]

 Unlike many modern reefs that are made by corals, the builders of the first reef-like structures were cyanobacteria — microbes that grow in slimy sheets, forming layered mounds described above.
 When fossilized, the layered microbial structures are known as stromatolites.
 Some date as far back as 3.5 billion years ago, providing some of the earliest convincing traces of any kind of life on Earth.
 [Source: Maya Wei-Haas, National Geographic Science News, July 29, 2021]